zeeshan510/Stock-Price-Prediction-Streamlit-App/README.md

 * Mohammed Abdul Zeeshan

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE] file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.